Forced displacement: History of the term displaced person

 The term displaced person (DP) was first widely used during World War II, following the subsequent refugee outflows from Eastern Europe.
-In this context, DP specifically referred to an individual removed from their native country as a refugee, prisoner or a slave laborer.
+Although DP began as a synonym for refugee, the Office of Military Government, United States differentiated the terms.
+While refugees were almost always a citizen of the country they were in, DPs were always a citizen of a member of the United Nations; enemy aliens were not DPs regardless of location.
+In this context, DP specifically referred to an individual removed from their native country as a prisoner or a slave laborer.
 Most war victims, political refugees, and DPs of the immediate post-Second World War period were Ukrainians, Poles, other Slavs, and citizens of the Baltic states (Lithuanians, Latvians, and Estonians) who refused to return to Soviet-dominated Eastern Europe.

-A.J.
-Jaffe claimed that the term was originally coined by Eugene M. Kulischer.
+A. J. Jaffe claimed that the term was originally coined by Eugene M. Kulischer.
 The meaning has significantly broadened in the past half-century.

 Causes and examples

 Bogumil Terminski distinguishes two general categories of displacement: